YtzBeno/elliptic-curve-noir/README.md

-# elliptic-curve-solidity
+# elliptic-curve-noir

-`elliptic-curve-solidity` is an open source implementation of Elliptic Curve arithmetic operations written in Solidity.
+`elliptic-curve-noir` is an open source implementation of Elliptic Curve arithmetic operations written in noir.

 It contains 1 Noir library